skip to main content

 Ectropion (Eyelid Turns Outward)

 Ectropion, a condition in which the lower eyelid turns outward, can cause eye irritation and result in excessive tearing, crusting and mucous discharge.
 Although most commonly the result of aging and the weakening of the eyelid muscles, ectropion may also be caused by a birth defect, eye injury, scarring or skin cancers.
 An outpatient surgical procedure can be performed to tighten the eyelid and return it to its normal position.
 To prevent dryness of the cornea, artificial tears and ointments may be prescribed to help keep the eyes lubricated.
-Since ectropion can cause damage to the outer part of the eye, known as the cornea, we strongly suggest an evaluation with our oculoplastic surgeon, Dr. Zwick.
+Since ectropion can cause damage to the outer part of the eye, known as the cornea, we strongly suggest an evaluation with Dr. Zhao or Dr. Mehta, one of our oculoplastic surgeons.

 View Video